 The final 10 spots were filled by those who progressed through Europa League qualifying.

 Celtic, Rangers, Galatasaray, Fenerbahce, Rapid Wien, Sturm Graz, Royal Antwerp, Olympiacos, Legia Warsaw and Red Star Belgrade emerged from that process.

 Who has qualified for 2021/22 Europa Conference League?

 The Europa Conference League is a new addition to the UEFA calendar this season.

-No teams automatically reach the group stage in this competition.
-But that status will be granted to the 10 teams who lose in the Europa League play-off round.
+No teams automatically reached the group stage in this competition prior to qualifying.
+But that status was ultimately granted to the 10 teams who lose in the Europa League play-off round.

-The two most high-profile teams we know will be taking part in the Conference League qualifying process are Tottenham and Roma.
+The two most high-profile teams taking part in the Conference League qualifying process were Tottenham and Roma.
 The Italians are now managed by former Spurs boss Jose Mourinho.

-Three teams who lose in the third round of Europa League qualifying will also take part.
+Both of those teams were successful in reaching the competition via Conference League qualifying, a process which also included three losers from the third round of Europa League qualifying will also take part.